clarktrimble/ba-blog/content/blog/ztbus/index.md

 Today we'll investigate programmatic access to Elasticsearch aggregations via Golang.

-## Programmatic You Say?
+### Programmatic You Say?

-Yeah!
-While pleasing graphics are indeed pleasing and often quite useful for us humans, the power of aggregated data can be equally useful as intellegence to inform downstream automation.
+Aggregations are a powerful means for utilizing data both as a precursor to visualizations and as a means to inform automation.
 Classic examples include finding top-talkers and long-duration responders.

-Another significant use case is the conversion of data captured at the time of an event (logs), to a time-series (stats) by something as simple as a count aggreation.
+So rather than Jupyter Notebooks, Matlab, or other visualization related tools, we'll be aggregating with Golang for something approaching a datacenter-ready solution.

-## ZTBus Dataset
+### ZTBus Dataset

-There's nothing particular about the ZTBus dataset with respect to this post.
+There's nothing particular about the ZTBus dataset with respect to the topic at hand.
 We need some grist for the aggregation mill and it's publicly [available](https://www.research-collection.ethz.ch/handle/20.500.11850/626723).
-The data is per-second and mostly numerical relating to such things as power consumtion, individual wheel velocities/steering angles, and brake pad pressure.
+The data is per-second and mostly numerical relating to such things as power consumtion, individual wheel velocities/steering angles, brake pad pressure, and so forth.
-There's a recent [article](https://www.nature.com/articles/s41597-023-02600-6) with Nature for more insight into the data.
+There's a recent [article](https://www.nature.com/articles/s41597-023-02600-6) from Nature for more on the dataset.

-We'll be looking at `odometry_vehicleSpeed` for both bus `B183` and `B208`.
+## TL;DR

+Elasticserch (ES) aggregations can be a challenge to handle from a Golang perspective.
+Both the queries and the results are represented as json objects and ES's use of values, rather than field names, as keys in places throws a wrench into the usual Golang json Marshal/Unmarshal.

+In this post, an approach of using templates to form queries and [gjson](https://github.com/tidwall/gjson) to parse results is demonstrated.

+The code presented below is available for reference on [GitHub](https://github.com/clarktrimble/ztbus).

 ## Elasticsearch

 ### In the Lab

-Elasticsearch was a many-headed beast when I first started hanging around with it years ago, and it's only grown.
+Elasticsearch was a many-headed lobster-squid when I first started hanging around with it years ago, and it's only grown more heads / tentacles.
-Our focus today will be to stand one up in the lab, plomp some data into an index and run an aggregation.
+Our focus today will be to setup a development instance, plomp some data into an index and run an aggregation.

 Following the excellent standalone [instructions](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html) (thanks Elastic!):